gohugoio/hugo/content/en/content-management/build-options.md

 #### Not publishing a page

-Project needs a "Who We Are" content file for Front Matter and body to be used by the homepage but nowhere else.
+Project needs a "Who We Are" content file for front matter and body to be used by the homepage but nowhere else.

 {{< code-toggle file="content/who-we-are.md" fm=true copy=false >}}
 title: Who we are